MauroRC1990/AutomationTest/README.md

 * Commons-io
 * Io.rest-assured

-### Executing a login case with two browsers in parallel
+### Executing a login test case with two browsers in parallel

 * Run cmd
 * Go to project folder
-* Type "mvn test -Dsurefire.suiteXmlFiles=testng6.xml"
+* Type "mvn test -Dsurefire.suiteXmlFiles=TwoBrowserLoginSuite.xml"
 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

-### Executing a login case choosing which browser to use
+### Executing a login test case choosing which browser to use

 * Run cmd
 * Go to project folder
-* Type "mvn test -DBrowser=Firefox -Dsurefire.suiteXmlFiles=testng4.xml"
+* Type "mvn test -DBrowser=Firefox -Dsurefire.suiteXmlFiles=ChooseBrowserLoginSuite.xml"
     * Indicate in "-DBrowser=" which browser you want to run the test with, Firefox or Chrome respectively
 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

-### Executing a new custom field, termination reason, skill, employee and newsfeed post case
+### Executing a new custom field, termination reason, skill, employee and newsfeed post test case

 * Run cmd
 * Go to project folder
+* Type "mvn test -Dsurefire.suiteXmlFiles=NewEmployeeAndFields.xml"
+* A screenshot of the result is stored in "Test Screenshots" folder
+* A report is created in "Testing\target\surfire-reports" named "emailable-report.html"

+### Executing a deletion of custom field, termination reason, skill, employee and newsfeed post test case

+* Run cmd
-* Type "mvn test -Dsurefire.suiteXmlFiles=testng2.xml"
+* Type "mvn test -Dsurefire.suiteXmlFiles=DeleteEmployeeAndFields.xml"
 * A screenshot of the result is stored in "Test Screenshots" folder
 * A report is created in "Testing\target\surfire-reports" named "emailable-report.html"